 Prosecutions will continue to be brought until the notice has been complied with.

 If an appeal against an Enforcement Notice is lodged with the Secretary of State, the outcome of the appeal will be awaited before we take further action.
 If an appeal has been considered and found in our favour, compliance with the Enforcement Notice requirements will be firmly pursued.

-Failure to comply with a BCN
+Failure to comply with a breach of conditions notice

 If a BCN has not been complied with, or a breach re-occurs, the party responsible will be asked to state what steps have occurred to secure compliance with the conditions specified in the notice.
 If no reasonable steps have been taken or any reasonable explanation is not given the council will normally pursue a prosecution.

 Failure to comply with a BCN carries a maximum penalty of £2,500.
 A person may be convicted of a second, or subsequent, offence if they are fined but still fail to comply with the notice.
 It is for anyone charged with this offence to prove that they had a reasonable excuse for failing to comply.

 Prosecutions are carried out in the interests of justice and not solely for the purpose of achieving a conviction.
 Once we have started taking action in court we may not withdraw, even if the breach of planning control is rectified before the case is heard – particularly if we have incurred significant costs.
 The matter will be considered in the public interest and on legal advice.